awsdocs/amazon-cloudfront-developer-guide/doc_source/LinkFormat.md

 You use the same URL format whether you store the content in Amazon S3 buckets or at a custom origin, like one of your own web servers\.

 **Note**
 The URL format depends in part on the value that you specify for **Origin Path** in your distribution\.
 This value gives CloudFront a top directory path for your objects\.
-For more information about setting the origin path when you create a web distribution, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.
+For more information about setting the origin path when you create a distribution, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.

 For more information about URL formats, see the following sections\.